amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  * *Rock*: Structure to characterize the physical properties of the porous media.

- * *State*: List of evolved quantities and their repsective initial/boundary data and source terms.
+ * *State*: List of evolved quantities and their respective initial/boundary data and source terms.

 Beyond the mathematical specification of the problem, the user must provide instructions to control the details of the numerical simulation.
 Some of this information tends to be generic (`e.g.`, simulation stop time, type and amount of output, etc), while some is more specific to the numerical integration options.
 The control parameter database is tree-like: options at a finer level of detail are dependendent on choices made at a higher level.

 Additional notes:

- * Currently, the problem setup and control data is passed from the user into the Amanzi executable via a parameter list (specifically, a `Teuchos::ParameterList <http://www.python.org/>`_).
+ * Currently, the problem setup and control data is passed from the user into the Amanzi executable via a parameter list (specifically, a `Teuchos::ParameterList <http://trilinos.sandia.gov/packages/docs/r7.0/packages/teuchos/doc/html/index.html>`_).
 Each entry in a ParameterList object can itself be a ParameterList, or can be data.
 Supported data types include double, float, short, int, bool, string), and simple arrays of these basic types.
 ParameterList objects may be initialized using an XML file; examples of the proper syntax are included below.

  * It is intended that this specification be sufficiently detailed and flexible to support set up, solution and analysis of a broad range of simple model problems.
 However, it is likely that details of the specification will evolve over time, as new capabilities are implemented within the Amanzi simulator.